bmk5/MVP-Parking-Functions/README.md

 As in the program prior, the input to the program can only be an integer ranging from 2-8 inclusive.
 Any other input results in error.

 #### *CheckSelfInverse.java* ####
-This program counts how many of the outcome maps in *S_n* are their own inverses, and returns the total count.
+This program checks and counts how many of the outcome maps in *S_n* are their own inverses, and prints out the total count.
+Further, it also writes that to a corresponding text file in the *InvolutionsData* folder.
 The input to this program is a single integer corresponding to *n*.
 For example:
                     <p align="center">
                        ![](/Snippets/inverse.png)
                     </p>
-This says that we count all the outcome maps in *S_6* that are their own self inverses.Again, the input to the program can only be an integer ranging from 2-8 inclusive.
+This says that we count all the outcome maps in *S_6* that are their own self inverses.
+It prints out the output and the resultant file is stored in the *InvolutionsData* folder as *selfInverse6.txt*.
+Again, the input to the program can only be an integer ranging from 2-8 inclusive.
 Any other input results in error.

 #### *Park_mvp.java* ####